 Are there parts of your life that you wish you could delete and rewrite?
 How can the Christmas Story help you see those areas in a new light?

-Please consider a year-end gift to help Annie and I as we serve the Lord in the US and in South America.
+Would you consider a year-end gift to help Annie and I as we serve the Lord in the US, South America, and India?
 We would love to have you on our team!
 Just click here.
 Obrigado e Feliz Natal!
 Thanks and Merry Christmas to you!